ryannealsmith/product_features_db/JSON_UPDATE_README.md

 ## Integration

 This system integrates with:
-- Flask web application for real-time updates
+- **Flask web application** for real-time updates and web interface
-- Database models with full relationship support
+- **Database models** with enhanced M:N relationship support
+- **JSON Editor** web interface at `/json_editor` for interactive management
-- Sample data system for testing
+- **Sample data system** for testing and initialization
+- **Automatic backup system** for data safety
+- **Export/Import functionality** through both CLI and web interface

+### Web Interface Features
+- Interactive entity cards with edit/delete/duplicate actions
-- Web interface for visualization
+- Modal forms for adding and editing entities
+- Real-time validation and error handling
+- Automatic save to `repository_update_data_final_colin3.json`
+- Export functionality with timestamped files

-The JSON update system provides a powerful, flexible way to manage your autonomous vehicle capability database programmatically while maintaining data integrity and relationships.
+The JSON update system provides a powerful, flexible way to manage your autonomous vehicle capability database both programmatically and through an intuitive web interface, while maintaining data integrity and relationships in the enhanced v4.1 structure.